Kersall: Toponymy

+Legacy

 Invariably known originally as Cheuersale.or Cheversale and eventually Kernesall and Kersal before its present spelling, it was mentioned in the Domesday Book as under the ownership of Gilbert of Ghent in AD 1086.

 At the time of enclosure in 1778, Earl Manvers was being leased land, by the chapter of Southwell.
 The Duke of Newcastle was lord of the manor at this time.
 By 1853, Kersall was recorded as under Kneesall parish, with Earl Manvers as Lord of the manor due to the extensive land ownership.
 The Manvers Pierrepont family sold much of their holdings in the middle and later 20th century.

 There was a windmill in the village until 1840 when it was blown down during a storm.

 There was also a small Methodist chapel which has been unused as such in recent times.

-Facilities
+Community

 Farming is the key industry with much of the available land and buildings used to support this activity.

 Kersall Lodge Farmhouse on the A616 road is the only listed building in the parish, with a Grade II designation.
 It was built in the late 18th century.

+Kersall was briefly in the news in 1981 because of its telephone box, which was the subject of a preservation campaign.